tatango/slate/source/index.html.md

 }
 ```

-This endpoint sets or updates keywords for a campaign.
+This endpoint sets or updates keywords for a list.

 ### HTTP Request